Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. image:: PKlee.png

 .. note:: In this search area, you have access to the patients in the Hospital.
-In order to search for these patients, IDEAL has to be connected to the Hospital database and needs to be regularly updated.
+In order to search for these patients, IDEAL has to be connected to the Hospital database and will be regularly updated.

 When selecting "Paul Klee" (just by right clicking on it), the patient information available in the hospital database will be automatically "added" to the "Study patient" field, as shown below.